alx280586-lab/Idk/README.md

 ### 5. Add example scripts and tests (optional but recommended)

-1. Copy Luau scripts you like into the `data/examples/` folder.
-The provided `spawn.lua` file shows the expected format.
+1. Browse the `data/examples/` folder.
+It already holds more than 200 generated helpers (spawn, teleport, remotes, UI, etc.) so the lab can learn immediately.
+2. Drop any of your own `.lua` or `.luau` files into the same folder to teach the lab your style.
-2. (Optional) Add JSON files inside `data/tests/` to describe how the scripts should behave.
+3. (Optional) Add JSON files inside `data/tests/` to describe how the scripts should behave.
 The sample `spawn_test.json` file demonstrates the structure.

 You can skip this step at first and come back later when you have your own scripts to teach the bot.